Three lawsuits filed against USA Swimming allege it enabled sexual predator-coaches to abuse young girls

 He was back in the Bay Area by 2000, working as the head coach at San Jose Aquatics.

 In 2003, swimmer Katie Kelly filed a written complaint about King to Pacific Swimming that was forwarded to USA Swimming.

 “Her complaint was ignored,” Mr. Allard said.
 “We know of at least one underage swimmer who was abused between 2009-2010 because they didn’t act on Ms. Kelly’s complaint.”

 That swimmer, however, notified her pastor, who called the San Jose Police Department.
 They arrested King on April 2, 2009.

 For King, it was the beginning of the end.

-But the trauma hasn’t ended for his victims.
+But the trauma still hasn’t ended for his victims.

 “I’ve suffered from years of anxiety and depression as a result of King’s abuse,” Debra said.